US Manufacturing is in Recession

 Now, we’re going to keep a close eye, especially on what’s going on in the manufacturing sector and these forward-looking earnings reports.
 Those things are going to be crucial to what the stock market is going to do in the coming months.
 So with that, I hope you’ve enjoyed what I’ve presented to you here today.
-I hope it’s helped you get a little better understanding of what you read and see, and as always, we’re here to answer your questions at Barber Financial Group.
+I hope it’s helped you get a little better understanding of what you read and see, and as always, we’re here to answer your questions at Modern Wealth Management.
 If you have any questions, do hesitate to schedule a complimentary consultation below or call our office at 913-393-1000.

 Founder & CEO

 Select the office you would like to meet with.
 We can meet in-person, by virtual meeting, or by phone.
 Then it’s just two simple steps to schedule a time for your Complimentary Consultation.